fsmb/api-docs/docs/rest.md

 Some requests require additional data such as a user's ID or the publish date of a post.
 In many cases the URL is built in such a way that the data is passed as part of the URL.
 This is especially true for GET requests since the results can be cached by servers.

 In some cases, such as updates, there is too much data to be placed in the URL so the request body must be used instead.
-Each API can define its own format for the request body but typically a REST API supports JSON.
-[JSON](https://www.json.org/) is a simple text-based format that allows arbitrarily complex data to be passed back and forth.
-Most languages support JSON either directly or through libraries making it easy to build requests and consume responses.
+Each resource will define the structure of the data it is returning.
+In some cases the data may be a subset of the full data.

 *Note: GET requests cannot have a request body.
 This is defined by the HTTP Specification but some clients may or may not enforce it.
 Data for GET requests must always be specified in the URL.*